NoobyBoy/Carcassonne-Map-Generator/README.md

 This project generates random Carcassonne maps using the official game tiles.
 The smart algorithm ensures that tiles only connect where their edges match - roads connect to roads, cities to cities, and fields to fields.
 Perfect for creating new scenarios or exploring different map layouts!

-## Features

-- **Automatic tile placement** - Watch as the algorithm builds a map tile by tile
-- **Smart matching** - Tiles only connect where their edges are compatible
-- **Customizable grid size** - Create maps from small to large
-- **Interactive controls** - Zoom in/out and pan around your map
-- **Adjustable speed** - Control how fast the generation happens
-- **Multiple starting positions** - Choose where the first tile is placed

 ## Examples

 <p align="center">